patrikx3/redis-ui/README.md

 ## Features

 * Copying to the clipboard, it is only working with text.
 Binary data wil not work.
 Use the download binary button.
-* If you are using a value that is bigger than 0.5MB, it will say `[object ArrayBuffer]`, that is ok, for big values, use a buffer (set buffer, download buffer)
+* If you are using a value that is bigger than 0.5MB, it will say `[object ArrayBuffer]`, that is ok, for big values, use binary (upload buffer, download buffer)
-* You can download and upload buffer files in string, hash, list, set and zset
+* You can download and upload binary files in string, hash, list, set and zset
 * The console history is kept indefinite in the local storage
 * Redis 6 with TLS is enabled with this information:
   * https://spin.atomicobject.com/2021/08/05/configuring-redis-tls/